Colours of Diamonds

-E and F –These are also colourless and contain minute traces of colour.
-The colour difference between an E and an F is only visible to an expert gemologist.
-They are the lowest, thus, least expensive of the premium colours.
+E-F: Colourless, with only minute traces of colour.
+The difference between E and F diamonds are only visible to an expert gemologist.

-G and H – These are nearly colourless and ideal for a platinum or white gold setting which would usually deceive any hint of colour in a diamond.
+G-H: Nearly colourless, ideal for platinum or white gold setting which deceive any hint of colour in a diamond.

-N-Z – These are a noticeably a light yellow colour.
-They have too many impurities to be a pure white diamond.
+N-Z: Noticeably light yellow colour.
+These grades of diamonds have too many impurities to be a pure white diamond.

 Whether you’ve been dreaming of diamonds since you were young, or are a complete novice when it comes to jewellery, we can help you create your perfect ring.

 Click below to book a diamond consultation today.